 Although there is no quick fix for getting things back on track, people are attempting to make up for lost time and sort things out in today’s world.

-Now the 10th Planet method is taught in hundreds of schools worldwide, with thousands of highly trained black belts who are continuing to innovate, just as Eddie did on his own back in the day.
+Now the 10th Planet method is taught in hundreds of schools worldwide, with thousands of highly trained black belts continuing to innovate, just as Eddie did on his own back in the day.

 The fact that Eddie Bravo enables and encourages his students to have fun with Jiu-Jitsu is commendable, just as Machado did with Eddie Bravo.

-Among those who have represented the 10th Planet’s colors at the game’s highest levels are Geo and Richie Martinez, Nathan Orchard, Tony Ferguson, and Grace Gundrum.
+Those who have represented the 10th Planet’s colors at the game’s highest levels are Geo and Richie Martinez, Nathan Orchard, Tony Ferguson, and Grace Gundrum.